-The Academic Art of Riding Blog from Poland
+The Academic Art of Riding Blog by Bettina Biolik

 Having canter problems?
 Read how I’m helping Frisian-mix Weto improve his canter on the lunge.
 I love my horse’s canter.
 It’s like sitting on a rocking chair.
 The transition from trot is smooth and he is easy to control at all times.
 TataTAM, TataTAM.… Continue Reading “Improving Canter”